About the Welcome Corps

 I have heard that the new policy permits admitting refugees on a case-by-case basis.
 What should I do?

-The new administration has not provided guidance on how to request admission on a case-by-case basis.
+The U.S. government has not provided guidance on how to request admission on a case-by-case basis.

-- Use our sponsor guide to learn how to request a case review.
+Use our guide to contacting your federal representatives to learn how to request a case review.

-My Welcome Corps application was approved, but the refugee(s) I’m planning to sponsor has not yet arrived.
+My Welcome Corps application was certified, but the refugee(s) I’m planning to sponsor has not yet arrived.
 What happens now?

 Refugee travel to the U.S. is suspended until further notice.
-All scheduled travel has been canceled, and no new travel will be booked during the suspension.
+Other than limited arrivals on a case-by-case basis, all scheduled travel has been canceled, and no new travel will be booked during the USRAP suspension.

 Are refugees I sponsored through the Welcome Corps who have already arrived in the U.S. affected by this policy?

 Maybe.
-Refugees who have already arrived in the U.S. through the Welcome Corps are not at risk of losing their legal status, but may not be able to access some services.
+Refugees who have already arrived in the U.S. through the Welcome Corps are not at risk of losing their legal status, but may not be able to access some services funded by the federal government.

 JOIN OUR WELCOMING COMMUNITY